Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ### Filter by backend name

 You can choose a backend by specifying the backend name.
-Here is an example to get the `ibmq_qasm_simulator` backend.
+Here is an example to get the `ibmq_qasm_simulator` backend:

 ```python
 service.backends(name='ibmq_qasm_simulator')